Interview Question: "Do You Have Any Questions for Me?"

 Asking questions about the company reveals that you've done your research and gives you a better picture of the company's outlook, values and culture.
 Plus, it gives the impression that you're interested in growing with the company long-term.
 Consider asking:

-- Why do you enjoy working here?
+Why do you enjoy working here?

-- How would you describe the company's culture?
+How would you describe the company's culture?

-- Can you describe some of the company's recent challenges and achievements?
+Can you describe some of the company's recent challenges and achievements?

 About your qualifications

-- What qualities do you look for in a candidate?
+What qualities do you look for in a candidate?

-- Do you have any concerns about my experience or skill set?
+Do you have any concerns about my experience or skill set?

-- Are there reservations regarding my fit with the role or company?
+Are there reservations regarding my fit with the role or company?

 About the next steps

-- I've really enjoyed learning more about this opportunity.
+I've really enjoyed learning more about this opportunity.
 What are the next steps in the hiring process?

-- Thank you for explaining the role to me in such depth.
+Thank you for explaining the role to me in such depth.
 When might I hear back from you regarding a decision?

 Topics to avoid

-Questions about these topics should be saved for when you are formally offered the job.
-If you ask about these things to early, you could send the message that you're more interested in how the company can benefit you, not how you can contribute to the company.
+If you're still in the early stages of the interview process, avoid asking questions about salary, benefits, vacation time or company perks.
+These questions should be saved for when you are formally offered the job.
+If you ask about these things too early, you could send the message that you're more interested in how the company can benefit you, not how you can contribute to the company.